Rolands-Laucis/Pauca/specification.md

 The targets for patterns arent nescesary, as is the case for the last 3 patterns for the sake of brevity.
 So the last 3 patterns wont transpile to anything in a real application.
 But this is intended to match js syntax of "let x = 0" or "let y = 12319283;" or "const num = 3472" by reusing a pattern as a component in another.
 Pattern variables can be accessed by their labels.

+But pattern components will also match and transpile on their own.
+To mitigate this, the [c] pre-tag is used.
+Check the [Component only pattern section](#Component-only-pattern) for more details.

 ### Multiples or arrays (tuples? arrays? lists? sets?)